I wanted to write a post about my Great-Grandfather, Lewis Milton.

 “R.W.
 King was one of the outposts of the European “comptoirs coloniaux,” trading outposts that have their roots all the way to the Phoenicians with Carthage, in North Africa.
 They were used to import fabrics and more to Sub-Saharan African countries, and exporting raw materials to Europe.
 It’s such an old-fashioned business that I couldn’t even find an R.W.
 King website.” (awayfromafrica.com)

-J. Holt & Co.
+A history of J. Holt & Co.
 Liverpool Ltd.

 J. Holt & Co was founded by John Holt, who first travelled to Fernando Po (now called Bioko), an island off the coast of Nigeria and Cameroon, in 1862.
 It has become a well-known colonial trading and shipping company with links primarily in Guinea and British Nigeria, and outposts in other German and French territories, including Douala (confirmed by the RCI).